-I was familiar with the Wisconsin Idea before I came to La Follette.
-It’s one of the reasons why I came here.
+It’s one reason why I came here.
 We have the opportunity to interact with researchers, administrators, and policymakers.
-La Follette provides us with practical experience as well as a rigorous education.
+The La Follette School provides us with practical experience as well as a rigorous education.

 What did you do before enrolling at the La Follette School?